seng438-winter-2022/seng438-a4-redwanine/Assignment4-ReportTemplate.md

 # Explain your SELENUIM test case design process

+The test case design process was to atleast have some coverage over the main functionality of the website.
+We wanted end to end coverage of the different functionalitieis to ensure that the process was able to completely fullfil its requirements.
+The main areas we wanted to test was through searching the catalog, signing up on the mailing list, signing in, choosing a store, and being able to access the trueFit webpage.
+Each person split up to design their own test cases for different functionalities

 # Explain the use of assertions and checkpoints

+Assertions and verification checkpoints where required to make sure that the webpage was actually showing the desired output.
+For instance, when we expected a certain object to render, we asserted that it would be present, such that if it wasnt, the test would fail.

 # how did you test each functionaity with different test data

+<p>For most of our test cases, tests were designed such that the actual input data could be changed.
+That way, we could check to make sure the tests weren’t responding to only that specific input.
+For instance, when entering a wrong promo code, we entered multiple different wrong codes to make sure that the program still behaved accordingly.</p>

+<p>For certain functionalities, we also used different data to test certain scenarios.
+This was for instance done when entering valid and invalid mailing information.
+Different data was also used in find a store given a postal code.
+For instance, we put in a calgary postal code and a toronto postal code, and compared is stores showed up specific to the region.</p>

 # Discuss advantages and disadvantages of Selenium vs. Sikulix

+Sikulix

+Pros:

+-   Image based recognition: very accurate to evaluate the regions on the screen properly

+-   Can be used on web, desktop and mobile apps

+-   Setup is easy

+-   Supports multiple languages

+Cons:

+-   Very slow

+-   Documentation is poor

+-   Play-back isn't available

+Selenium

+Pros:

+-   Very easy to use, especially with IDE

+-   Playback functionality is helpful

+-   Supports multiple browsers

+Cons:

+-   No support for images

+-   The recordings often crash.
+Tests have to be recreated

+-   Less features that can be tested.

 # How the team work/effort was divided and managed